novalabsxyz/helium-python/README.rst

 License
 ----------

-The gem is available as open source under the terms of the MIT License
+The package is available as open source under the terms of the MIT License
 <http://opensource.org/licenses/MIT>.

 .. |build-status| image:: https://travis-ci.org/helium/helium-python.svg?branch=master